 To start, create a new dimension called “Customers” in the database “Demo”.
-Then click on the dimension Customers.
-With the button, you can create a new element:
+Click on the dimension, and the Elements tab opens.
+Click on the button to create a new element.

-For this example, create the element “Miller LLC”, then create the element “Total” to use as a parent element.
+For this example, create the element “Miller LLC”, then create the element “Total”.

 Next, create the element “Smith Corp”, selecting “Total” as the parent element.
 During the element creation, you can use the tab key on your keyboard to navigate to the Parent Element column to make changes to the element.
 Click on the expand/collapse button to the left of the “Total” element to view or hide the element’s children:

 Select the element “Smith Corp”, then hit the enter key on your keyboard to create the next element, which will automatically be a child of “Total”.
 Name this element “Meyer Ltd”.
-To change the default parent element, double-click on the parent name in the Parent Element column.
-Set “Miller LLC” as parent element for “Total” and click OK at the warning dialog.
+Then set “Miller LLC” as parent element for “Total” and click OK at the warning dialog.

-Note: elements can be added to more than one consolidated element, making different views of a dimension possible.
+Elements can be added to more than one consolidated element, making different views of a dimension possible.
 These structures are often called “parallel hierarchies”.
-To add an element to another parent, right-click on the element and select Add to (additional) Parent from the context menu:
+To add an element to another parent, right-click on the element and select Add to (additional) parent from the context menu:

 Making changes to elements

 - Double-click on the name, type, parent element, or weight of an element to change these aspects.

 - Base elements can be changed to numeric or string type, but a consolidated (parent) element may not change type.

 - Weight can be a positive or a negative decimal number, using the point as decimal separator.
 The arrow buttons change the weight up or down by a unit of 1.